Cascoda/cascoda-sdk/posix/app/chilictl/README.md

 - Flashing new applications to connected chili devices over USB
 - Flashing new DFU (Device Firmware Update) firmware to connected chili devices over USB

+Please make sure that you have set up the USB exchange [as detailed in the development setup guide.](/../../../docs/guides/development-setup.md)

 Note that this tool is still under development, so may have undiscovered issues.

 Run ./chilictl with the ``--help`` argument to print the help page.
 This option is also available on the sub-commands.